panel-attack/panel-attack/readme_characters.md

 Look through other characters.
 Pick one that has a fitting color + border for your character.
 Copy its garbage assets to your character!
-The borders are the most annoying part and now you don't have to them anymore!
+The borders are the most annoying part and now you don't have to do them anymore!

 ##### Personalising the garbage!